John Spelman (MP for Castle Rising)

+Biography

 Spelman was the son of Sir Clement Spelman of Narborough, Norfolk and his wife Ursula Willoughby, daughter of Sir John Willoughby of Risley.

 In 1645, Spelman was elected Member of Parliament for Castle Rising in the Long Parliament.
 He was excluded in 1648 under Pride's Purge.

 In 1660, Spelman was elected MP for Castle Rising in the Convention Parliament.

 Spelman died at the age of 56.

 Spelman married Anne Heveningham, daughter of Sir John Heveningham.